Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 We recognize that certain parts of the charismatic church emphasizes the idea that our words change or create reality by blessing or cursing.
 This is sometimes known as "positive confession," which we believe is unbiblical.
 As we said, there is no Bible verse that tells us such a thing.
 This disqualifies the song on that basis alone .

-The pre-chorus continues the vague, semi-spiritual statements.
-Something was lost, but not any more.
-We don't know what was lost based on the previous lyrics.
-The main reason for this stanza, we think, is because "found" will rhyme with "sound" in the second stanza.
-Ugh.
+The song's lyrics do not improve in the pre-chorus.
+We find more vague, semi-spiritual statements.
+There was an unnamed something that was lost, but not any more.
+We don't know what was lost, because the song doesn't tell us The main reason for this stanza, we think, is because "found" will rhyme with "sound" in the second stanza.

-And our observation is confirmed that the lyrics are directed to the people, not God, because now we are exhorted:
+The lyrics again are directed to the people, not God, because now the songwriter exhorts us:

 To the God who saves, make a holy sound

-The chorus persists in describing the status of the people:
+The chorus persists in describing the actions and status of the songwriter:

 We lift up praise